 Another form of adding linking video interactions to value is segmenting the crap out of it, and tie it to visitor loyalty.
 So beyond clicks, video start, completion rates, you could analyze to see of those who watched the video, what percentage of them are coming back completing a conversion event (i.e. downloads, newsletter sign up, hit product page, share, etc.).

-I’ve use video as an example, but it could be any other events that happens on a website.
-Here is a snap shot (below) of a particular segment that completed the action events (or micro outcomes), and showing how that particular segment performs on conversions comparing against another segment who aren’t engaged with the site and did not completed the action events.
+I’ve used video as an example, but it could be any other events that happen on a website.
+Here is a snapshot (below) of a particular segment that completed the action events (or micro outcomes), and showing how that particular segment performs on conversions comparing against another segment who aren’t engaged with the site and did not complete the action events.

-This is very powerful stuff, because you can now confidently recommend to be aggressive in growing that particular segment, or ask more marketing dollars to promote your digital marketing program.
+This is very powerful stuff because you can now confidently recommend being aggressive in growing that particular segment, or ask more marketing dollars to promote your digital marketing program.
 What are your analytics planning tactics?
 I’d love to hear.
 Feel free to comment here or write on my Facebook page.

 Thank you so much for taking the time to read my content.
 If you've liked what I've had to say please subscribe!